Netatalk/netatalk/doc/manual/AppleTalk.md

 developer documentation for details on this cool feature, too).

-To use the different base AppleTalk protocols with Netatalk, one has to use `atalkd(8)`.
+To use the different base AppleTalk protocols with Netatalk, one has to use **atalkd**.
 It can also be used as an AppleTalk router to connect different independent network segments to each other.

 To use AppleTalk/atalkd, your system has to have kernel support for